akvorado/akvorado/console/data/docs/99-changelog.md

 copy data from the previous setup.
 Do not try to enable the cluster mode on existing setup!

+New installations should also get better compression and performance from the main table, due to a change to the primary key used for this table.
+Check this [Altinity article][] if you want to apply the change on your installation.

 Support for Docker Compose V1 (`docker-compose` command) has been removed in favor of Docker Compose V2 (`docker compose` command).
 On Ubuntu/Debian systems, this means you can no longer use the `docker-compose` package.
 On Ubuntu, you